All Episodes

 And it's our joy, and you're taking it from us.

-Uh well, they've got the trophy, but you know, it doesn't matter what you have, it's what people say about you.
+Well, they've got the trophy, but you know, it doesn't matter what you have, it's what people say about you.

-I want to correct this right off the bat, and I want to apologize to the Lady Vols.
+I want to apologize to the Lady Vols.

-And they've they've got a great coach.
+And they've got a great coach.

-I'd be happy to meet with the lady Vols.
+I'd be happy to meet with the Lady Vols.

 Name the day.